vishwaa13-cyber/Wireshark-packet-analysis/README.md

 Analyzed network packet captures across HTTP, DNS, Telnet, and TCP traffic using Wireshark.
 Applied targeted display filters to identify security issues and documented findings in a structured incident report.

 ## Files
-- Network_Analysis_Report_Vishwaa.pdf — Full incident report with findings and recommendations
+- Network_Analysis_Report.pdf — Full incident report with findings and recommendations
 - Screenshots — Evidence screenshots from Wireshark analysis

 ## Tools Used